Skip to content

 Security tax package

-1. Element 2: Increase in the VAT rate by 2% to 24% - this element will commence on 1 July 2025.
+1. Element 2: Increase in the VAT rate by 2% to 24% - this element will commence on 1 July 2025 and stay for good.
 VAT-registered e-resident companies will need to start using this rate from that date.

-1. Element 3: Increase in the personal income tax rate by 2% to 24% - this element will commence on 1 January 2026.
-E-resident companies with employees in Estonia should note the increase in the personal income tax rate from 22% to 24% from 1 January 2026.
-The personal income tax rate will also increase for the salaries of board members of companies, from 22% to 24% from 1 January 2026.
+1. Element 3: Additional personal income tax of 2% - this element will commence on 1 January 2026.
+E-resident companies with employees in Estonia should note the additional 2% personal income tax from 1 January 2026.
+This additional personal income tax will also apply to the salaries of board members of companies, from 1 January 2026.
+This 2% additional personal tax differs as it will be applied to gross income with no deductions (unlike standard personal income tax).
 For the vast majority of e-residents, you will continue paying personal taxes in your own country of tax residency at its local rates, so the change in Estonia's personal income tax rate will not impact you.

 More from e-Residency